fractalide/fractalide/fractals/README.md

 ### What?

-`Fractals` are importable 3rd party sets of components, subnets and contracts, this folder hierarchy is the single source of truth regarding where to find each community fractal.
+`Fractals` are importable 3rd party sets of nodes, subgraphs and edges, this folder hierarchy is the single source of truth regarding where to find each community fractal.

 ### Why?